Aerial strikes! Global war! This exhibit explores Air-Age cartography, Arctic geopolitics, and their critique in 60s post-minimal art. Read more

 Given that I’ll order rewards just after Aerial Arts opens, things should be ready for distribution on October 29th, after it comes down.
 Posters will go out first and buttons last, but rewards will be in your hands by the 1st of December.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 DRONE DECK, OR UPDATED AERIAL RECOGNITION CARDS: Surprise your friends; identify the suspicious objects in your airspace!
 These playing cards feature an updated (and graphically refined) mixture of the 'recognition' silhouettes used to train 'spotters' during WWII and the Cold War.
-You will receive acknowledgement in the project credits.Estimated delivery:Add $2 USD to ship outside the US
+You will receive acknowledgement in the project credits.Estimated delivery:Ships anywhere in the world

 1 AERIAL ARTS POSTER (12" x 24"): Frame-ready, Gilcee print on archival paper.
 Please specify which infographic poster you would like by its' letter tag.
-Also, you will receive acknowledgement in the project credits.Estimated delivery:Add $10 USD to ship outside the US
+Also, you will receive acknowledgement in the project credits.Estimated delivery:Ships anywhere in the world

 2 AERIAL ARTS POSTERS (12" x 24"): Frame-ready, Gilcee print on archival paper.
 Please specify which infographic posters you would like by their letter tags.
-Also, you will receive acknowledgement in the project credits.Estimated delivery:Add $10 USD to ship outside the US
+Also, you will receive acknowledgement in the project credits.Estimated delivery:Ships anywhere in the world

 4 AERIAL ARTS POSTERS (12" x 24"): Frame-ready, Gilcee print on archival paper.
 Complete set of Air Age and Cold War Cartography posters.
-Also, you will receive acknowledgement in the project credits.Estimated delivery:Add $10 USD to ship outside the US
+Also, you will receive acknowledgement in the project credits.Estimated delivery:Ships anywhere in the world

 - (21 days)